Food Safety for food businesses

 Before commencing a food business, please contact Council's Development Services Team on 8621 2300 to check if planning approval is required.

-All food businesses (other than a primary food production business) are required under Section 86 of the Food Act 2001, to notify their food business details to Council.
+Food businesses (other than a primary food production business) are required under Section 86 of the Food Act 2001, to notify their food business details to Council.

 This can be done for free by completing the Food Business Notification (FBN) form and returning it to Council by: